Nuitka/Nuitka-website/doc/info/unwanted-module.rst

    Nuitka-Plugins:WARNING: anti-bloat: Undesirable import of 'unittest' at 'Mini.py:1' encountered.
 It may slow down compilation.
    Nuitka-Plugins:WARNING:     Complex topic!
 More information can be found at https://nuitka.net/info/unwanted-module.html

-For ``unittest`` the warning is given, because it appears you are including test code in your compilation, which is never a good thing.
+For ``unittest`` **Nuitka** gives the warning, because it appears you are including test code in your compilation, which is never a good thing.
+Often it has extra dependencies, and it can be a lot of code too.

-Maybe you forced inclusion of a whole package, which will also pull in its tests, and you should exclude those then.
-Maybe you mixed test code and application code, and it's normal for you.
-You can disable the warning for specific ones with options like ``--noinclude-unittest-mode=allow`` that exist for every of these warnings.
-Naturally then you are subject to all the disadvantages mentioned.
+Maybe you forced the inclusion of a whole package, which will also pull in its tests, and you should exclude those then.
+Perhaps you mixed test code and application code, and it's normal for you.
+You can turn off the warning for specific ones with options like ``--noinclude-unittest-mode=allow`` that exists for each of these warnings.
+Naturally, you are subject to all the disadvantages mentioned.

 *************